 Scotland's Alan MacMasters invented an electric toaster in 1893.
 The first toasters didn't heat both sides at once, requiring people to flip the bread.
 Almost three decades later, Charles Strite made breakfast a little easier and created the modern pop-up toaster.

 Earle and Josephine Dickson created the first adhesive bandage in 1920.
 The two took the idea to Johnson & Johnson, where Earle was a cotton buyer.
 Their invention became trademarked as Band-Aid.
 The company now makes a liquid sealant and some come pre-treated with antibiotics.

-John Larson, a police officer in Berkeley, Calif., created the first polygraph machine in 1921.
+John Larson, a police officer in Berkeley, California, created the first polygraph machine in 1921.
 It was designed to detect sudden changes in blood pressure with the thought that if someone was nervous, it might be a sign they're lying.
 The machines have been controversial, and most courts don't allow results as evidence.
-In 2018, the U.S. Department of Homeland Security funded artificial intelligence technology called AVATAR that assesses truthfulness by subtle changes in eye movement, voice, or how someone shifts their body.
+The U.S. Department of Homeland Security in 2018 funded artificial intelligence technology called AVATAR that assesses truthfulness by subtle changes in eye movement, voice, or how someone shifts their body.

 On Jan.
 11, 1922, Dr. Frederick Banting administered the first treatment of insulin for diabetes, which he developed along with medical student Charles Best.
 Before insulin treatment was available, most people with type 1 diabetes didn't live very long.
 Modern-day insulin still can't be administered in pill form, but people can give themselves daily shots or wear a pump.

 People have been freezing foods for millennia, but Clarence Birdseye is often credited with inventing the modern way of quick-freezing food.
 Birdseye invented the method after realizing that ice would form on food if it was frozen too slowly.
 When defrosted, the crystals would melt and affect the quality and taste of the food.